 Gutters and Clogged Gutters

-Gutters are a major source of standing water when they are not maintained.
-Clogged gutters prevent water from draining, creating ideal breeding sites.
+Gutters are a common source of standing water when not maintained.
+Clogged gutters prevent proper drainage, creating ideal breeding sites for mosquito eggs and mosquito larvae.

-Mosquito eggs and mosquito larvae thrive in these conditions.
-Regular inspections help, but professional pest control services often identify hidden issues along rooflines and drainage systems.
+Regular inspections help reduce these issues, and pest control services identify problem areas along rooflines and drainage systems.

 Flower Pots and Small Containers